Hard Seat, Thin Cushion Blues

 The worse the music the harder the seat

-You can't tap your feet when there is no beat
+You can't tap your feet if there ain't no beat

-Now the band is singing a dirge of a song
+Now the band is playing a dirge of a song

 You think you know it but the tune's all wrong